theme1256/UVC-Viewer/README.md

 On the Pi, goto http://localhost/
 Follow the instructions

-## Setup auto-launch Chromium and view streams
+## Setup auto-launch Chromium and show streams

 Copy `config/autoChromium.desktop` to `~/.config/autostart/autoChromium.desktop`
 or